Chō Kōsoku Galvion

 Chō Kōsoku Galvion (超攻速ガルビオン, Chō Kōsoku Garubion) is a 22-episode anime television series mecha series that aired in Japan in 1984.
 It revolves around criminals using robots to save innocents in exchange for years being cut from their long prison sentences.
-The program did not fare very well and had its planned number of episodes cut due to the bankruptcy of the its sponsor, Takatoku Toys.
+The program did not fare very well and had its planned number of episodes cut due to the bankruptcy of its sponsor, Takatoku Toys.
 A 23rd episode was partially completed but did not air.
 Episode 22 was a typical episode but had a 35-second epilogue tacked onto the end that explained the series' planned outcome via voice-over narration and stills.
 This series was also one of the last to be animated by the studio Kokusai Eiga-sha.

 Story

 In the 23rd century, billionaire Rei Midoriyama creates a secret organization called Circus to combat a hidden group called Shadow that is taking over the world.
 When she can't find qualified pilots for Circus' main mecha, the Galvion, she cuts a deal with two convicts, Mu and Maya, to lead the fight against Shadow.